MerginMaps/docs/src/gis/projections/index.md

 ![QGIS select transformation](./transformations_qgis.jpg "QGIS select transformation")

-In this case, the recommended transform is the[OSTN15 transformation](https://www.ordnancesurvey.co.uk/business-government/tools-support/os-net/for-developers)which uses a grid file to transform coordinates.
+In this case, the recommended transform is the [OSTN15 transformation](https://www.ordnancesurvey.co.uk/business-government/tools-support/os-net/for-developers) which uses a grid file to transform coordinates.
 Other transforms are using [Helmert transformation](https://en.wikipedia.org/wiki/Helmert_transformation) method and offer lower accuracy.
 Grid files for transforms are usually not shipped with QGIS.
 But QGIS *offers to auto install* these to the correct location for you!
 These files are then automatically used for all your projects if required.
 Once this is selected and ready, QGIS calls PROJ library to do datum transformation.

 ### 2. Map projection